 - Deliberately ignore most of the results so far,

-- They are 100% incorrect in the statements about their main topic, although they are written as articles clear,
+- Are 100% incorrect in the statements about their main topic, although they are written as articles clear,

-- Are not ashamed to use fake references for fictitious statements,
+- Are not shy to use fake references for fictitious statements,

 - The authors and editors of the relevant scientific journals are published with complete impunity.

-On a strange page, I take a look at the word of the messina2006hsf section of the ginseng section of the article, which was made possible by the author's uncluttered approach to falsification of science.
-(I repeat, my criticism is not about skeptical publications in general - for all I mention, for example, wilkie1994grj , who, despite his skeptical attitude, is acting honestly.)
+On a strange page, I take a look at the word of the word messina2006hsf, which was made possible by the author's uncluttered approach to falsifying science.
+(I repeat, my critique does not concern skeptic publications in general - for all I mention, for example, wilkie1994grj , who, despite his skeptical attitude, is acting honestly.)

 The other side of the coin: the exaggerated enthusiasm of commercial research

-After science opened the door to the official acceptance of ginseng as a medicine, its commercial potential woke up a wave of well-motivated scientific interest headed by Korea.
-The Korean Research Institute for Tobacco and Ginseng and other Korean institutions are spitting positive and enthusiastic results about ginseng's medicinal properties, which are basically called "
+After science opened the door for the official acceptance of ginseng as a cure, its commercial potential has prompted a wave of well-motivated scientific interest headed by Korea.
+The Korean Research Institute for Tobacco and Ginseng and other Korean institutions spoke positive to enthusiastic results about ginseng's medicinal properties, which are basically called "

-Finally, undue enthusiasm in adapogenic research is often unrelated to lively interests - researchers sometimes fall in love with their subject, or feel that a negative result is not a result, and that it must at all costs produce optimistic interpretation.
-So when it detects the activation effect of some herbs on some kind of white blood cells, it will interpret it as "enhancing immunity," while the suppressive effect will interpret not as a "weakening of immunity," but as a "potential effect against autoimmune reactions."
+Finally, inappropriate enthusiasm in adapogenic research is often not associated with lively interests - researchers sometimes fall in love with their subject, or feel that a negative result is not a result and that it must at all costs produce optimistic interpretation.
+So when it detects the activation effect of a herb on some kind of white blood cells, it will interpret it as " enhancing immunity, " while the suppressive effect will interpret not as a "weakening of immunity" but as a "potential effect against autoimmune reactions."
 Specifically for ginseng, the immunomodulatory effect is a particularly challenging topic.

 Panaxosides and other ginseng content are more closely researched at the molecular level.
-Serious ginseng research is no longer concerned with speculating whether the effects of ginseng are a myth or reality but has shifted to their exact quantitative analysis.
+Serious ginseng research is currently not concerned with speculating whether the effects of ginseng are a myth or reality, but has shifted to their exact quantitative analysis.

-Regarding the clinical effect, we are not and for a long time we will not be able to deduce it from the properties of the panaxosides.
-But this is a problem, which surprisingly suffers from drugs that have the so-called main effect.
-Their main, short-term effect is significant and predictable, but they are getting worse over the long-term overall situation (whether we are talking about analgesics, sedatives or antibiotics ).
+As far as the clinical effect is concerned, we are not and for a long time we will not be able to derive it from the properties of the panaxosides.
+But this is a problem which, surprisingly, suffers from drugs that have the so-called main effect.
+Their main, short-term effect is pronounced and predictable, but in the long run the overall situation in the body is getting worse (whether we are talking about analgesics, sedatives or antibiotics ).
 The ambition of adaptogens is to improve the overall situation in the body without emphasizing the "main" effect.

-I am thinking about creating a ginseng dosing calculator and its panaxosides due to the effects that have been quantitatively described so far.
+I am taking the idea of creating a ginseng dosing calculator and its panaxosides with respect to the effects that have been quantitatively described so far.
 But before I finish it, it will continue to apply that the most acceptable system for the clinical use of ginseng is the traditional Chinese medicine system.
 Since ginseng is completely harmless , another acceptable system is self-regulating treatment, ie ginseng use "under emotion" under the supervision of MUDr.
-Physicians who are knowledgeable about adaptogens.
+Physicians with knowledge of adaptogens.